tutsplus/get-started-with-aspnet/README.md

 ## Source Files Description

-This repository contains the completed source code for the course project - a simple message board called "Soundboard".
+This repository contains the completed source code for the course project - a simple ASP.NET MVC 6 message board called "Soundboard".

 ------